benni-dev-ux/neural_network_package/README.md

 ## Evaluation

-There are several functions that can be used, to evaluate the performance of the network.
+There are several functions that can be used to evaluate the performance of the network.

 1. Accuracy for multiclass classification